 As you can see, you have a lot of options when it comes to tenderizing a steak.
 The best steak tenderizer for you just depends on your cut and how thick the steak is.
 Steak tenderizing doesn’t necessarily take very long, so it’s a great option for a meal in a hurry.

-You can use salt for both flavor and tenderizing, or marinate your steak in a mix of soy sauce, vinegar or citrus juice.
-A tender steak is a delightful meal, and you don’t have to break your budget buying fancy cuts to enjoy one!
+You can use salt for both flavor and tenderizing, or marinate your steak in a mix of soy sauce, vinegar, or citrus juice.
+Tender steak is a delightful meal, and you don’t have to break your budget buying fancy cuts to enjoy one!
 Using these 5 methods, you can tenderize a budget steak into a meal fit for a king.